The following is a post I wrote about the queen’s handwriting on her 90th birthday and here we are celebrating her platinum jubilee!

 How very appropriate that it should be brought to light on such an auspicious day!
-Because today marks the 90th Birthday of Queen Elizabeth of England.
 An amazing landmark.

-However, as you well know, this is a blog about handwriting so I thought we should take a look at Queen Elizabeth’s handwriting.
+However, as you well know, this is a blog about handwriting so I thought we should take a look at the Queen’s handwriting.

 Little did I expect to find such a charming and informal letter.
 I discovered it in the rather austere vaults of the Dwight D. Eisenhower Museum’s Manuscripts Collection.

 But be that as it may, this is what emerged – and you will see what I mean from the contents of the letter.

 The Queen’s Handwriting